laravel-enso/documentation/docs/packages/vue-datatable.md

     - `sort:ASC` / `sort:DESC`, optional, specifies the default sort for this column.
     Note that after the initial load, the user will have the option to override the sorting as needed
     - `nullLast`, optional, makes the sorting on this column sort all null values last
-    - `translation`, optional, marks this column's values as translatable.
-    The `i18n` parameter translation function should be given to the VueJS table component in order for this to work
+    - `translation`, optional, marks this column's values as translatable The `i18n` parameter translation function should be given to the VueJS table component in order for this to work - inside of Enso, this is done automatically
     - `boolean`, optional, marks this column as boolean, which means it will be rendered as such
     - `slot`, optional, renders a scoped slot named after the specified column, exposing as props `column` (object), `row` (array) and `loading` (boolean)
     - `rogue`, optional, marks this column as a rogue column.
 This marks the column as hidden for display, while still being available and used for searching
-    - `editable`, optional, marks this column as editable (N/A)
     - `total`, optional, if flagged, calculates a total for this column
     - `customTotal`, optional, renders a scoped slot named `${columnName}_custom_total` exposing as props `total` (object) and `column` (object)
     - `date`, optional, marks the data of the column as dates,